skainen/kaksilingo/README.md

 # Ideas for extending the app
 - Using sentences instead of single words.
-- Button for text to speech for learning pronounciation.
+- Text to speech for learning pronounciation.
 - Better logic for when user has learnt a word and it isn't asked for again.